FurkanGozukara/Stable-Diffusion/Amazing-Prompts-List-For-Stable-Diffusion.md

 ### All Below Have Used DreamBooth SDXL Training, ohwx man rare token approach, no captions

-* After Detailer (ADetailer) used to improve face quality with auto inpainting
+* After Detailer (ADetailer) used to improve face quality with auto inpainting in some cases
+* If it becomes to realistic disable ADetailer

 * urban graffiti style photo of (ohwx man:1.1) . vibrant, edgy, street art, underground, spray paint effect
 * clean, minimalistic, soft, gentle, blurry, off-center